 Attorney for Perjury Crimes in the Tampa Bay Area

-We represent clients charged with serious felony offenses such as perjury throughout the Tampa Bay area including in Hillsborough County, Hernando County, Pasco County, Pinellas County and Polk County, FL.
+We represent clients charged with serious felony offenses throughout the Tampa Bay area including in Hillsborough County, Hernando County, Pasco County, Pinellas County and Polk County, FL.

 Let us put our experience to work for you.
 Call today to speak with an attorney about the facts of your case at (813) 250-0500.

 In order for the prosecutor with the State Attorney’s Office to obtain a conviction for the criminal offense of perjury charged under Florida Statute § 837.012 or §837.02 at trial, the following elements must be proven at trial beyond all reasonable doubt: